The Chair of Directors can be contacted at firstname.lastname@example.org

 Catherine is Head of Learning at the Design Museum.
 Her responsibilities include overseeing the museum’s programme for schools, FE, HE and for children and young people outside of formal learning.
 She established Design Ventura, the museum’s award-winning project which has reached over 47,000 learners since 2010.
 Prior to joining the Design Museum, Catherine was Head of Education at Enterprise UK, leading a nation-wide campaign of creative enterprise education.
 Before this she was Head of Learning at Open-City, the architecture charity.
 Catherine is a fellow of the RSA and is a trustee for the London Design and Engineering UTC.

-Geoffrey Fowler, Principal Designate, LDE UTC
+Geoffrey Fowler, CEO, LDE UTC

 Geoffrey is an educator with a passion for bridging the gap between education and business.
 Having experience in both, Industrial and educational environments, Geoffrey is able to empower staff to research and create inspirational, industrial educational content that suits the needs of all students, despite their abilities.
 This “hands on” pedagogy approach has lead to outstanding student success results.